Endo to flag Opana ER painkiller's risks, under NY settlement

 The U.S. Centers for Disease Control and Prevention has characterized opioid overdoses as an epidemic.

-It said opioids were involved in 28,647 deaths, or 61 percent of all drug overdose deaths, in the United States in 2014, and that the rate of opioid overdoses has tripled since 2000.
+It said opioids in 2014 were involved in 28,647 deaths, or 61 percent of all drug overdose deaths, in the United States, and that the rate of opioid overdoses has tripled since 2000.

 Schneiderman said the use of prescription opioids to manage chronic, non-cancerous pain rose tenfold nationwide over the last 20 years.